Fraternity and Sorority Life

 Additionally, you will be required to attend a New Member Summit hosted by the Fraternity and Sorority Council and the Student Engagement office.
 This workshop is a time to get to know other new members, learn more about fraternity and sorority life, and cover important issues like hazing prevention and alcohol education.
 You will be informed of the date of this workshop when during the recruitment or intake process.

 ► Do the organizations haze?

 No, hazing is a violation of the WOU Code of Student Responsibility and Oregon state law.
-Each community member signs an annual agreement to uphold this policies and receives training on hazing prevention.
+Each community member signs an agreement to uphold this policies and receives training on hazing prevention.
 Additionally, all the organizations at WOU have national anti-hazing policies that are strictly enforced.

 If you or someone you know has experienced a hazing situation, please contact one of the resources below to report it.